-It's a familiar scenario: your computer takes an age to start up, your inbox is overflowing and your applications keep crashing - and you're too busy checking Facebook on your phone to do anything about it all.
+The start of a new year presents you with a familiar scenario.
+As you settle down to your first day back at work you find that your computer takes an age to start up, your inbox is overflowing and your applications keep crashing - and you're too busy checking Facebook on your smartphone to do anything about it all.

 Well that’s the plan, anyway.